SaaS Metrics: 15 KPIs Every B2B Leader Must Track [2026]

 Updated March 2026 — A practitioner's guide to the SaaS metrics that matter, with formulas, benchmarks, and concrete advice on how to improve each one.

 Most B2B SaaS companies track too many metrics and understand too few.
 They build dashboards with dozens of line charts, present them at board meetings, and still cannot explain whether the business is healthy or heading for trouble.
-The problem is not a shortage of data.
-It is a shortage of clarity about which numbers actually predict growth, which signal danger, and which are noise dressed up as insight.
+The problem is not a shortage of data; it is a shortage of clarity about which numbers predict growth, which signal danger, and which are noise dressed up as insight.

 I am Jamie Partridge, founder of UpliftGTM.
-I have spent the last decade helping B2B technology companies — from pre-seed startups to publicly listed enterprises — build and scale go-to-market motions.
-In that time I have reviewed hundreds of SaaS dashboards, and the pattern is remarkably consistent.
-The companies that scale efficiently are not measuring more.
+I have spent the last decade helping B2B technology companies — from pre-seed startups to publicly listed enterprises — build and scale go-to-market motions, often through fractional VP of Sales engagements.
+The pattern is remarkably consistent: the companies that scale efficiently are not measuring more.
 They are measuring fewer things, measuring them correctly, and making decisions based on what they find.

 Table of contents